OctopusDeploy/blog/blog/2022-02/best-practices-spaces/index.md

 You can use the [export/import project feature](https://octopus.com/docs/projects/export-import) to move projects to a new space.
 :::

-### Client
+### Clients

-If you are an agency managing deployments for multiple clients, using a space per client ensures no data will be shared between customers.
+If you are an agency managing applications for multiple clients, using a space per client ensures no data will be shared between customers.
 All deployment targets, projects, variables, and lifecycles will be exclusive to the customer space.

 You may decide to sub-divide a client into multiple spaces using one of the other options.

+This option works when you have different applications for each client.
+If you are deploying the same application to client-specific infrastructure, [tenants](https://octopus.com/docs/tenants) provide a better way to manage this.

 ### Application groups